soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/monitor-data.md

 ms.topic: article
 ---

-# Monitor and report data
+# Monitor and report data in Microsoft 365 security

-The Data category helps track user activity that could lead to unauthorized data disclosure.
+The **Data** category helps track user activity that could lead to unauthorized data disclosure.
 These are the rework of existing Office 365 DLP policy reports plus a 3rd party DLP policy match report.

 You can see:

 * Users who share the most files from cloud apps
 * How many DLP policy matches occurred